sirnuke/steambridge/COMPILE.md

     * The content of the Overlay isn't tied to the real game.
 It's still the generic links and content.
 * Gametime is properly recorded!
+* libsteam_api.so is forward compatabile, so long as newer APIs aren't used (which will crash, hopefully quickly).
+The Source 1 SDK is behind the library used in Ethan Meteor Hunter, but doesn't seem to affect as it as Ethan doesn't use any weird API calls.

 # Miscellaneous design notes